hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

 - Quality in Use Attributes: Freedom from Risk
 - Product Quality Attributes: User goals, Appropriateness

-Mapping Heuristics to Quality Attributes is explained in the[Quality Attributes Folder](About-Quality-Attributes-Folder.md)
+Mapping Heuristics to Quality Attributes is explained in the [Quality Attributes Folder](About-Quality-Attributes-Folder.md)

 </details>